Tips for dealing with self-isolation

 “We should give ourselves a break.”

-If you see that a friend or family member is struggling with self-isolation, reach out to offer support.
+If you see that a friend or family member is struggling, reach out to offer support.
 Warning signs might include an increase in alcohol use, inability to sleep and an increasing fear of going outside.

 Eating at home:

-Staying at home for days at a time poses another challenge: Sticking to a healthy diet.
+Staying at home for work poses another challenge: Sticking to a healthy diet.
 Ellen Liskov, registered dietitian nutritionist at Yale-New Haven Hospital, suggests setting meal and snack times.
 If you’re not an accomplished chef, even pasta can become the base of a well-rounded meal.

 “Pasta is a misunderstood food,” Liskov said.
 “If you want to do more pasta meals, use some frozen vegetables or fresh if you have them on hand to do a pasta primavera.
 You can use leftover cut up chicken, meat or seafood to extend the pasta.”